 Read below to see how you can qualify for the best credit cards.

 Not sure what your credit score is?
-You can check it for free through sites like Credit Karma and Credit Sesame, which will show your Vantage credit scores.
+You can check it for free through AnnualCreditReport.com and receive information from the three national bureaus in one credit report.
 Some banks and credit unions, such as Capital One and Discover, also provide free access to your credit score.

 In general, credit card companies will use your FICO scores to determine your eligibility, so there may be a slight discrepancy between the FICO and Vantage scores.
 However, they’ll give you a good look at your score and what negative marks you have.